pcclarke/myd3docs/readme.md

 ]
 ```

-The following sections describe how to use d3.nest() to set up and transform arrays into nested objects.
+The following sections describe how to use d3.nest() to set up and transform arrays into nested objects, along with their return methods.

 ## d3.nest()

 **Description**

 Creates a new nest operator.
 Nest operators must first be set up with builder methods that describe how and what data should be nested.
 Then they can be used with invoking methods that take an array and return data.
-For example, to return a nested object with the *entries* method, you must first register at least one key with the *key* method.
+For example, to return a nested object with [nest.entries](https://pcclarke.github.io/myd3docs/#nestentriesarray), you must first register at least one key with [nest.key](https://pcclarke.github.io/myd3docs/#nestkeykey).

 Builder methods: